SamMed05/c-cpp-notes/docs/cpp/casting.md

 performed by the compiler and we don't need to write anything in particular to make that happen.
-Implicit type conversion is often associated with **narrowing conversion**, a case where the destination data type is smaller (meaning that it is capable of storing less information) than the source data type and some data is loss in the process of value transfer.
+Implicit type conversion is often associated with **narrowing conversion**, a case where the destination data type is smaller (meaning that it is capable of storing less information) than the source data type and some data is lost in the process of value transfer.
 In other words, narrowing conversion happens when data of a larger type is converted to data of a smaller type[^1].

 Let's see an example of implicit and narrowing type conversion: